Thomas Sidney Cooper: Early life

-He then returned to Canterbury, where he was able to earn a living as a drawing-master and by the sale of sketches and drawings.
-In 1827 he settled in Brussels and married; there he met Eugène Joseph Verboeckhoven.
-Because of the Belgian Revolution he returned to London, and by showing his first picture at the Royal Academy (1833) began an unprecedentedly prolonged career as an exhibitor.
 When the competition was announced for the decoration for the new Houses of Parliament, to be held at Westminster Hall in 1847, Cooper submitted The Defeat of Kellermann's Cuirassiers and Carabiniers by Somerset's Cavalry Brigade at Waterloo, June 18, 1815, without success.
 In order to complete the picture, the artist used Siborne's model of the battlefield then on exhibition in London, while a friend in Brussels sent him breastplates worn by the various cavalry regiments, and a trooper of the Life Guards acted as a model.

-He is mainly associated with pictures of cattle or sheep, a fact that earned him the epithet "Cow Cooper".
+One of the finest landscape painters of his day, he is mainly associated with pictures of cattle or sheep, a fact that earned him the epithet "Cow Cooper".
 Cooper collaborated between 1847 and 1870 with Frederick Richard Lee R.A. on several paintings, Lee undertaking the landscapes, and Cooper adding animals to complete the scene.
+He travelled round the country, sometimes with his son, painting in Wales, Scotland and the Lake District as well as his home county of Kent.

+In London he moved in elevated circles, counting many artists, politicians and writers, including Charles Dickens, as his friends.
+He had a long acquaintanceship with JMW Turner whom he describes in his autobiography as taking a ‘great interest in me and my success’.
+Cooper also was favoured by Queen Victoria who invited him to Osborne House on the Isle of Wight.

-He was elected an Associate of the Royal Academy (ARA) in 1845 and Royal Academician (RA) on 22 June 1867.
-The oldest member of the Royal Academy of Arts at the time of the accession of King Edward VII in 1901, Cooper was in July 1901 received by the King in audience, and appointed a Commander of the Royal Victorian Order (CVO).
+Cooper was elected an Associate of the Royal Academy (ARA) in 1845 and Royal Academician (RA) on 22 June 1867.

-He was a great philanthropist in Canterbury, and used some of his wealth to distribute bread and coal to the poor at Christmas.
-The Alms Houses in Chantry Lane Canterbury are wrongly attributed to him as they were donated by Thomas Sankey Cooper and his brother Henry.
-Most notably in 1882 he developed his private art lessons into a full-fledged art school in Canterbury, located at his home and studio in St Peter's Street.
-Originally called the Canterbury Sidney Cooper School of Art, Cooper's art school is still in existence although it is now called the University for the Creative Arts.
-Amongst Cooper's more well-known students was Mary Tourtel, creator and illustrator of the Rupert Bear books for children.